 If your system is not functioning in an ideal way, then you can use a recovery disk to reinstall Windows on it (but can't install a fresh copy of the firmware).
 Though, this will reset Windows to its original settings and would get rid of the installed apps in the process.

-The exact duration would depend on your system and Windows version, but usually it can vary from 15 to 45 minutes.
+The exact duration would depend on your system and Windows version, but usually, it can vary from 15 to 45 minutes.

-No, a system repair disk provides a Windows environment to repair any existing issue in the computer.
+No, a system repair disk provides a Windows environment to repair any existing issue on the computer.
 It can also allow us to restore a system image.
 On the other hand, a recovery disk is used to reinstall the Windows firmware to its original settings.

 Although they appear quite similar, a system image is a more advanced version of a recovery drive.
 While the recovery drive can only reinstall Windows on the system (or troubleshoot certain issues), a system image would restore the entire system.
 This would include restoring the user data, apps, and saved settings, apart from the firmware installation.
 Therefore, you won't suffer from the loss of data or apps using a system image.